-You will be expected to bring your current reading packets (critical essays, short stories, and novellas), whether in paper or .pdf form, to class, and your copies of our core texts as we read and discuss them:
+You will be expected to bring your current readings (critical essays, short stories, and novellas), whether in paper or .pdf form, to class, and your copies of our core texts as we read and discuss them.
+The following list of texts is not exhaustive in nature, and focuses on the novel- and novella-length texts we are likely to select from:

-Do Androids Dream of Electric Sheep? by Philip K. Dick A Canticle for Leibowitz, by Walter M. Miller, Jr. / Lord of Light by Roger Zelazny Neverwhere, by Neil Gaiman / Among Others, by Jo Walton / The Golem and the Jinni, by Helene Wecker War of the Worlds, by H.G.
-Wells / The Martian Chronicles, by Ray Bradbury Binti, by Nnedi Okorafor Various texts for literature circles, as they become available Short story collections (online, in .pdf or web link form)
+- Do Androids Dream of Electric Sheep? by Philip K. Dick - Lord of Light by Roger Zelazny - Neverwhere, by Neil Gaiman / Among Others, by Jo Walton

+- War of the Worlds, by H.G.
+Wells / The Martian Chronicles, by Ray Bradbury - Binti, by Nnedi Okorafor - The Long Way to a Small, Angry Planet, by Becky Chambers / All The Birds in the Sky, by Carlie Jane Anders - Runtime, by S.B.
+Divya / All Systems Red, by Martha Wells / The Black God's Drums, by P. Djeli Clark / The Black Tides of Heaven, by JY Yang

+Various texts for literature circles, as they become available Short story collections (online, in .pdf or web link form)